vaibhavs14/Inverter-design-and-analysis-schematic-and-layout-using-sky130pdk/README.md

 ### 3.2 CMOS Inverter Analysis Pre-Layout

-In electronics an invereter is very popularly explained as something that performs the __NOT__ logic, that is complements the input.
+In electronics an inverter is very popularly explained as something that performs the __NOT__ logic, that is complements the input.
 So a __HIGH(1.8V)__ becomes __LOW(0V)__ and vice versa.
 Ideally, the output follows the input and there is no delay or propogation issues of the circuit.
 But in reality, an inverter can be a real piece of work.
 It can have serveral isseus like how fast can it react to the changes in the input, how much load can it tolerate before it's output breaks and so many more including noise, bandwidth, etc.

 All these parameters are what will affect the operation of transistor in general.
 Hence, with inverter many like to explore them all.
 I first start with a schematic diagram, then I evaluate all the parameters, that is, measuring them, experimentin with them and reaching a conclusive value and Finally reach a schematic circuit that is capable of things we lay down at the beginning.